 Proposal2: Combine HDTV2 with MM2 and perhaps accommodate no-audio cases.
 Problem: Might complicate the subjective test design.
 Since 720p is the lowest resolution, MM2 may be considered HDTV with audio.

-Proposal3: Start UltraHD project and consider HDTV formats in this test.
+Proposal3: Start UltraHD project (or call it 4K)and consider HDTV formats in this test.
 Problem: Cameras, and displays are rare and expensive for 4K.
 Also a lack of material will delay execution of such a test.
 HDTV formats may be inappropriate in an UltraHD test.

 Proposal 4: Accept Proposal 2 and move quickly; Accept proposal 3 and expect it to take awhile to gather hardware and software and content.
+HDTV2 will be eliminated.

+Decided: use proposal 4.(Co-chairs of UltraHD/4K TBD)

 Date of Next meeting:

-Ghent University volunteered to host before or after another conference they are hosting week of May 27.
+Ghent University volunteered to host before or after another conference they are hosting of May 31 Workshop on QoE Management.
+QCMAN

-Therefore, possible dates: May 20, Jun 3, Jun 10.
+Therefore, possible dates: May 20, Jun 3, Jun 10, July 8.

-May 20, we lose Kjell
+May 20, we lose Kjell and Chris

 June 3, we lose Arthur and Mikolaj

-June 10 is apparently okay with everyone consulted so far.
+June 10 is apparently okay with everyone except Phil.

+July 8 Phil can make, Patrick, Mikolaj, Chulhee (week before is QoMex in Austria)